vapor-ware/synse-docs/docs/sdk/user/advanced.md

 The device filter is required and is in the form of a `#!go map[string]string`.
 The keys correspond to fields of a Device instance.
 Currently, the supported filter keys are:

-* type
+* "type"

 The device setup actions will apply to the devices whose field values match the filter values.
 Multiple device setup actions can target the same device(s).
-In this case, they are applied to the device in the order by which they were registered with the plugin.
+Note that they are applied to the device in the order by which they were registered with the plugin.

 ### Example

-Below is a simple example of defining a device setup action and its filter, and registering it with a plugin instance.
+Below is a simple example of defining a device setup action and registering it with a plugin instance.

 *main.go*